msikma/SoundCloud-Downloader/README.md

 # Scdownloader

-TODO: Write a gem description
+Scdownloader is a tool used to download songs from SoundCloud to your computer as MP3.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'scdownloader'

-And then execute:

-    $ bundle

 Or install it yourself as: